davidatkins/blueprint-activemq/ReadMe.md

 ## Jenkins

 All of the above can be done via the bundled Jenkins build job.
-Easiest approach is to install an instance of the (Jenkins Blueprint)[http://github.com/davidatkins/blueprint-jenkins], read the notes on github to setup git and credentials for your target registry, and then install the jenkins job in this project using:
+Easiest approach is to install an instance of the [Jenkins Blueprint](http://github.com/davidatkins/blueprint-jenkins), read the notes on github to setup git and credentials for your target registry, and then install the jenkins job in this project using:

     cat jenkins-job.xml | curl -L -X POST -H "Content-Type: application/xml" -H "Expect: " --data-binary @- $JENKINS_ENDPOINT/createItem?name=blueprint-activemq

 Fixing the Jenkins endpoint, of course.